Why do we have suggar cravings?

 In order to avoid acute hunger from happening, we need to start thinking about those moments in advance.
 This means buying enough storing containers in order to keep your food fresh for many days in advance.
 Making a grocery list and thinking about what you want to eat in advance.
 Having a plan gives you better control over the things you eat.

 Tip #2 Get a weekly groceries routine

 We live in a modern society and both women and men go to work.
-This also means that people don’t have that much time to do groceries and cook anymore which will predispose them to grab something to eat quickly on their way to work or back home.
-By introducing a weekly groceries routine in your everyday life you’ll make sure you have food at home at all times, which will also allow you to avoid unnecessary trips to the store on an empty stomach.
+This also means that people don’t have that much time to do groceries and cook anymore.
+This will predispose them to grab something to eat quickly on their way to work or back home.
+By introducing a weekly groceries routine in your everyday life you’ll make sure you have food at home at all times.
+This will also allow you to avoid unnecessary trips to the store on an empty stomach.
 This will also make sure you can prepare your meals in advance for a few days, store them and take them with you at work or anywhere you go.

 Tip #3 Eat before doing your weekly groceries